RTlabCBM/FidelityFinder/README.md

 - ### Step 9: Offspring search (optional)
-  Creates graphs similar to the ones described in Zhou et al., 2015.
+  An in-house Python (v3.6) script is used to identify possible offspring barcodes.
+It uses the `<sample_name>_barcodes.json` of the [Step 5](#step-5-obtain-consensus-sequences) as input.
+It follows a similar strategy to the one described in Zhou et al., 2015.
+Two types of offspring barcodes are identified: **barcodes with 1 difference** with respect to other barcodes of equal or higher frequency and **barcodes with 2 differences** with respect to other barcodes of equal or higher frequency

 	<details markdown="1">
 	<summary>Output files</summary>